Kipoi, Ioannina: History and culture

 One can find more bridges on the old paths towards Elati, Dikorfo, Negades and Tsepelovo.
 Not far from the villages lies a three arched stone bridge, of the 18th century (illustration).
 The bridge is also a unique tourist attraction of today, on the local road to central Zagori, just out of the village.

-Orthodox Albanians, locally called "Arvanites", have settled the village after the 15th century, later assimilating into the local population.
-Sarakatsani have settled at the beginning of the 20th century.

 Today, the museum of the famous collector Agapios Tolis is located in Kipoi, where more than 40.000 exhibits are included.